 - – research into private security violence against migrants and refugees

-- - activities to build political support for the European Convention on Human Rights (see our pamphlet here)
+- – efforts to raise awareness of the European Convention on Human Rights (see our pamphlet here)